 Limited information on what specific cheeses will be in each shipment

 Founded as Manhattan’s first all-American cheese shop, Saxelby Cheesemongers now distributes its cheese online in addition to its wholesale business and retail market.
 With a mission to support sustainable, regenerative agriculture and American artisans, Saxelby Cheesemongers partners with cheesemakers around the country to curate a premier selection of domestic cheeses.
 Saxelby offers a variety of monthly cheese clubs for month to month, three-, six-, or 12-month subscriptions, including clubs that feature seasonal cheeses delivered quarterly and monthly clubs that pair cheese with chocolate.

-Each shipment typically comes with a selection of three different kinds of cheese (about a half-pound of each variety).
-For a truly decadent combo, the Monthly Cheese and Chocolate Club includes about a total of twelve ounces of three different kinds of cheese and three bars of artisanal small-batch chocolate.
+Each shipment typically comes with a selection of three different kinds of cheese totaling 1.5 pounds in weight.
+For a truly decadent combo, the Monthly Cheese and Chocolate Club includes a total of 1.5 pounds of three different kinds of cheese and three bars of artisanal small-batch chocolate.

-If you have cheese preferences (no blue cheese, no raw milk cheese, etc.), note that on your order and Saxelby will customize your selection.
-Prices for clubs range from $98 for a three-month subscription to $1,152 for a 12-month subscription, shipping included.
+Prices for clubs range from $98 per month for a three-month subscription to $96 per month for a 12-month subscription, shipping included.

 Why We Chose It: Rogue Creamery is a stand-out for its historical creamery and award-winning blue and cheddar cheeses.
 It is also one of the few certified organic cheese subscriptions.